skyla15/HireMeProject-/README.md

 </details>
 ___

-### Goal Of This Repository
-__The ultimate goal is to work in big tech companies.__
-> To have all the indice from books I read.
-> Link the indexex to my actual repositoreis with explanation of the contents in detail.
-> Setting up weekly/daily goals.
-> To have good reference links documented.

-___

 ### Priority of my study as a job-seeker
 Skim over these [websites](#Materials-I-am-going-to-use) to recall fundamental computer science knowledge.
 Some of them will be implented into the toy projects that I am planning to conduct in the nearest future.
 I will pick one subjects from the list below and beat it.

 - __MINIMUM basic concepts of fundamental Computer Science__
 - __MAXIMUM practical algorithm capacity along with optimization of the algorithm__.